Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a read replica of the database Use Amazon Route 53 to create a weighted DNS record that contains both databases.
 - [x] Use Amazon RDS Proxy to create a proxy Update the connection string in the Lambda function.
 - [ ] Increase the value in the max_connect_errors parameter in the parameter group that the database uses.
-- [ ] Update the Lambda function’s reserved concurrency to a higher value.
+- [ ] Update the Lambda function's reserved concurrency to a higher value.

 ### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances.
 The company needs a solution that produces no additional cost.
 Which solution will meet these requirements?